December 30, 2025

 The Final PNP Application Process

-It is worthy to note that being directly invited to apply for a nomination from the Express Entry pool, or submitting an Expression of Interest to a province DOES NOT mean you have been nominated.
+It is worth noting that being directly invited to apply for a nomination from the Express Entry pool, or submitting an Expression of Interest to a province, DOES NOT mean you have been nominated.

 In addition, some provinces also charge an application fee for the nomination process.
 For instance, the provincial nominee program application fee in Ontario is $1,500 CAD and $350 CAD in Saskatchewan.